 Secrets of Saving Paint for Later

 No matter how careful we are, there comes a time when even a crisp, clean paint job will need a touch up.
 Each container of paint is custom mixed.
 Even if you have the formula, there are no guarantees the color of a new can will be an exact match to your previously painted surfaces.
-The best insurance of a perfect match, especially important for custom faux finish paint jobs, is to save the leftover product.
+The best insurance of a perfect match during the paint selection process, especially important for custom faux finish paint jobs, is to save the leftover product.

-Here are some simple steps that you can take to extend the shelf life of your remaining paint, beginning the moment you open the can.
+Here are some simple steps that you can take to extend the shelf life of your remaining oil based paint or any type of paint, beginning the moment you open the can.

 Before you start:

 - Do all preparations of your work area before opening the can.
 This includes assembling your tools, taping and placing drop cloths.

 - Remove the lid carefully with a paint can opener (which most paint stores will provide free of charge).
 Attempting to pry the can open with a screwdriver or other tool may distort the lid, making it difficult to create a good seal when you're done.

 During your project:

 - Minimize the number of times you open the can.
 Do not leave it open while you are painting.
 Exposure to air is what makes paint harden.

 - If you need to stir the paint, do it gently so additional air is not introduced into the product.
 When finished, remove the stir stick and close the lid.

 - Pour paint into a small container or roller pan.
 Clean the well (indentation around the top of the can) and replace the lid.
 Even covering the can with a shower cap while you're painting will help keep it fresh.

 - Never dip your tool directly into the can.
 The brush or roller will pick up dust and lint from the wall, which will be transferred back into the fresh paint.